library ebook drm

 Libraries & ebook security: using DRM to distribute digital books and other online documents securely

 Although not many people are aware of it, libraries do not get the books they lend ‘for free’ but pay agreed copyright fees to make modern print books available on the basis of the likely number of users a year.
+We cover this in more detail in why can libraries lend digital copyright material.

 In addition, libraries such as the British Library have rare and precious works that have significant value, usually because of age and scarcity, that they would wish to make available digitally, whilst recovering their costs as conservators of rare and valuable works and preventing others from passing on documents for free.
 Also, there is a very real risk of increased wear and tear or even damage when handling things that are very sensitive and delicate (there is enough acid in human sweat to damage old paper).